 The advice we offer here therefore supplements the ranking of the 100 Best Online Colleges for 2017 at the start of this article.
 Likewise, it supplements TheBestSchools.org’s analysis of the 25 Best Online Degrees in today’s job market as well as our breakdown of The Best Online College in Each of America’s Fifty States.
 Use this Guide in coordination with any of our online college and degree ranking resources as you undertake your search for the right online college.

-The Nuts and Bolts of Getting Educated Online
+The Nuts and Bolts of Getting an Online Education

 The explosion in online college enrollment over the last decade makes perfect sense.
-Web-mediated education has opened up a world of opportunity to populations previously excluded and it has transformed the strategic landscape for traditional institutions of higher education.
-All told, its benefits are considerable and are likely only to grow more numerous and impactful as the technology, standards, and processes which channel online education are refined.
-Next, we address some of the factors to review when considering if a distance learning class is right for you.
+Web-mediated education provides opportunity to populations previously excluded from college transforms the strategic landscape for traditional highered schools.
+The benefits of online education are considerable and likely only to increase as the technology advances and the standards, and processes surrounding online education are refined.

 As a famous manager and educator once said, the best way to begin is to keep the end in mind.
 As you consider your distance learning options, what exactly are you trying to learn, and why are you trying to learn it?
 The answer helps shape the distance learning options open to you.